 Javairya – Sherpee 2014 Cohort (Pilot)

 A mentor to guide you and work with you has an immeasurable impact.

 The biggest obstacle that I have faced is imposter syndrome.
 The Stemettes mentoring programme has helped me through this.
-The female role models they regularly highlight have had an extremely positive effective on me.
+The female role models they regularly highlight have had an extremely positive effect on me.

 I was part of the pilot Student to Stemette cohort.
 Mentoring is something that I think is crucial and I would recommend it ten times over.
-No matter kind of person you are or what field you are in, a mentor to guide you and work with you has an immeasurable impact.
+No matter what kind of person you are or what field you are in, a mentor to guide you and work with you has an immeasurable impact.

 Javairya recently took up a position at York Mediale, where she will be combining her love of arts and technology.